Syphilis: Blood tests

 Blood tests are divided into nontreponemal and treponemal tests.

 Nontreponemal tests are used initially and include venereal disease research laboratory (VDRL) and rapid plasma reagin (RPR) tests.
 False positives on the nontreponemal tests can occur with some viral infections, such as varicella (chickenpox) and measles.
 False positives can also occur with lymphoma, tuberculosis, malaria, endocarditis, connective tissue disease, and pregnancy.

 Because of the possibility of false positives with nontreponemal tests, confirmation is required with a treponemal test, such as Treponema pallidum particle agglutination assay (TPHA) or fluorescent treponemal antibody absorption test (FTA-Abs).
 Treponemal antibody tests usually become positive two to five weeks after the initial infection and remain positive for many years.
 Neurosyphilis is diagnosed by finding high numbers of leukocytes (predominately lymphocytes) and high protein levels in the cerebrospinal fluid in the setting of a known syphilis infection.

 Direct testing

 Dark field microscopy of serous fluid from a chancre may be used to make an immediate diagnosis.
 Hospitals do not always have equipment or experienced staff members, and testing must be done within 10 minutes of acquiring the sample.
 Two other tests can be carried out on a sample from the chancre: direct fluorescent antibody (DFA) and polymerase chain reaction (PCR) tests.
 DFA uses antibodies tagged with fluorescein, which attach to specific syphilis proteins, while PCR uses techniques to detect the presence of specific syphilis genes.
 These tests are not as time-sensitive, as they do not require living bacteria to make the diagnosis.

 Prevention

 Vaccine

-As of 2018, there is no vaccine effective for prevention.
+As of 2018, there was no vaccine effective for prevention.
 Several vaccines based on treponemal proteins reduce lesion development in an animal model but research continues.